 “The Audi Sportscar Experience allows drivers to experience the thrill of speed while challenging themselves in Audi’s high-performance vehicles,” said Scott Keogh, chief marketing officer, Audi of America.
 “The Audi Forum Sonoma not only gives visitors a taste of the Audi brand, it also provides the ultimate venue where drivers can really test Audi’s full line of sports cars including the all new Audi R8 and S5 Coupe.”

-The Audi Sportscar Experience will operate year-round from Infineon Raceway starting September 24.
+When it comes to fantastic automotive events, the Audi Sportscar Experience will operate year-round from Infineon Raceway starting September 24.
 Using a variety of vehicles from among the Audi R, RS, and S models, the Audi Sportscar Experience takes drivers through a rigorous, behind-the-wheel instructional driving program at one of the most exciting racing circuits in the world.
 With its 160-foot elevation changes, challenging corners and breathtaking scenery, the 2.5-mile Infineon course has been aptly described as a small Nurburgring.